 my gentle wild squirts

-Radical Softness is a term coined by the artist Lora Mathis as a response to the pervasive control of patriarchy on shaming things that are thought to be excessively sensitive, emotional or related to femininity.
-It carries the conviction that sharing your own feelings and desires unapologetically is actually a political move, and a way to install care in spaces and relationships.
+Radical Softness is a term coined by Lora Mathis as a response to the control exerted by patriarchy on shaming things that are excessively sensitive, emotional or related to care and femininity.
+It is about giving power and space for emotions to be shared openly and unapologetically.
+In this piece drama queens, cry babies and too muchness are celebrated.

 Performance and choreography: Helena Araújo